 Day 5: Machu Picchu - Cusco

-Awaken early, enjoy a quick breakfast, then board shuttle bus for 30 minute ride to main entry of Machu Picchu National Park which opens at 6 am.
-Guided tour then take the shuttle bus to Aguas Calientes, where you will board the train for Ollantaytambo where our driver will be waiting.
-Continue by car to Cusco to arrive at your hotel.
+Awaken early, enjoy a quick breakfast in your hotel, then board shuttle bus for 30 minute ride to main entry of Machu Picchu National Park which opens at 6 am.
+Guided tour then take the shuttle bus to return to Aguas Calientes, where you will board the train for 2H ride to Ollantaytambo.
+Our driver will be waiting to take you final 2H by car to your hotel in Cusco.
 Max altitude 2400/7874 ft

 Frequently Asked Questions